digideskio/steam-launcher/README.md

 ## Disclaimer

 Steam Launcher was designed and tested on Ubuntu 16.04, it will also work with any of the Ubuntu Flavours.
-The application was not tested in other distributions, but should, in theory, work.
+The utility was not tested in other distributions, but should, in theory, work.
-I'm not responsible for any "damages" that this application may cause to your Steam installation.
+I'm not responsible for any "damages" that this utility may cause to your Steam installation.

 ##Requirements

 The only requirement is Zenity, which is already installed on Ubuntu.
-If you are trying to run this application in another distribution, you can search for the "zenity" package in your distro's repository.
+If you are trying to run this utility in another distribution, you can search for the "zenity" package in your distro's repository.

 ## Installation